Wenge

 wenge lumber

 DESCRIPTION The clearly defined heartwood is dark brown, with very close, fine, almost black veins.
-The closely spaced whitish bands of parenchyma give the wood a most attractive appearance.
+The closely spaced whitish bands of parenchyma give wenge wood a very attractive appearance.
 It is fairly straight grained with a coarse texture.

 Weight is 55 lbs per cu. ft.